 Except as otherwise noted, financial data included in this Annual Information Form has been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
-This Annual Information Form should be read in conjunction with the combined financial statements and appended notes, and management's discussion and analysis, each of which appear in Granite's annual report for 2022 and are available on SEDAR at www.sedar.com.
-Granite refers to Canadian dollars as "dollars" or "\$", United States dollars as "US\$" or "USD" and Euros as "EUR' or "€".
+This Annual Information Form should be read in conjunction with the combined financial statements and appended notes, and management's discussion and analysis, each of which appear in Granite's annual report for 2023 and are available on SEDAR+ at www.sedarplus.com.
+Granite refers to Canadian dollars as "dollars" or "\$", United States dollars as "US dollars", "US\$" or "USD" and Euros as "EUR' or "€".
 Granite publishes its financial statements in Canadian dollars.